cbourjau/alice-rs/README.md

 In the mean time I was able to strip of more and more dependencies to the ALICE software stack (aka.
 [AliRoot](https://github.com/alisw/AliRoot) and [AliPhysics](https://github.com/alisw/AliPhysics)).
 Finally I reached the point where I was able to drop all of the ~5M lines of code and solely depend on the ROOT framework to read the binary data from disk.

-This was the point where I realized that this project might be of interest to a wider group of people.
-Currently, the only way to analyze the published data is through the huge and largely undocumented ALICE framework, which I consider an almost insurmountable entry barrier.
+I realized that this project might be of interest to a wider group of people who would like to use the ALICE public data but are understandibly lost in the ALICE software stack.
+Currently, the only way to analyze the published data is through that huge and largely undocumented ALICE framework, which I consider an almost insurmountable entry barrier.
 Even if somebody does not want to learn Rust, this repository might still provide valuable clues on how to analyze ALICE's data with minimal dependencies.

 Perhaps not surprisingly, removing so much code and indirection from the analysis improved the performance significantly.

 ## Performance

 It is difficult to write a true apples to apples bench mark, though.
-Running any analysis through the ALICE framework implicitly does many more things which you might or might not want.
+Running any analysis through the ALICE framework implicitly does many more things which you might or (probably) might not want.
 With this caveat aside, it is safe to say that ALICE-rs is faster than the standard AliRoot/AliPhysics stack by at least a factor of six if you just want some straight forward results.
 Three main points are mainly responsible for this.

 *(Given that I am very new to Rust, I am sure that this design can still be improved and I would be very greatful for any such tips and recommendations!)*

 ### Reading only the data needed
 AliRoot always reads in all the data of a given collision (aka "event") instead of selecting only the "columns" of interest.
-This is probably due to a monolithic design choice.
+This is due to a monolithic design choice.
 The data is exposed to the user in one huge "event" object which encompasses all possible data associated with the current event.
-Its all or nothing.
+Its all or nothing and it all has to be read from disc and decompressed.

 This project reads in only the data directly needed for the analysis.
 The data is split up in small individual structs which are then composes into a very minimal "event" struct.
 Possibly missing data can easily be handled with Rust's `Option` enum.
 Clearly, some similar design could have been chosen in (modern) c++ as well.